 When Should My Employer Issue the Certificate?

-In its Labor Advisory on final pay, DOLE encourages employers to issue COEs within three days.
-However, DOLE doesn’t state how long employers can issue a COE to employees that have already resigned.
+In its Labor Advisory on final pay, DOLE encourages employers to issue COEs within three days from the date of request.
+However, the department doesn’t state how long employers can issue a COE to resigned employees.

-On a similar note, DOLE doesn’t mention any specific reasons companies issue COEs to former employees.
-After all, some employers may no longer have the records of these former workers in their database.
+DOLE doesn’t mention specific reasons companies issue COEs to former employees, either.
+After all, some employers may have removed the records of these workers from their databases.